Jako/CronManager/docs/installation.md

 * Download the transport package from [MODX Extras](https://modx.com/extras/package/cronmanager) (or one of the pre built transport packages in [_packages](https://github.com/Jako/CronManager/tree/master/_packages))
 * Upload the zip file to your MODX installation's `core/packages` folder or upload it manually in the MODX Package Manager.
 * In the MODX Manager, navigate to the Package Manager page, and select 'Search locally for packages' from the dropdown button.
 * CronManager should now show up in the list of available packages.
-Click the corresponding 'Install' button and follow instructions to complete the installation.
+Click the corresponding 'Install' button and follow the instructions to complete the installation.

 ## Build it from source